-House Committee on Transportation
+Senate Committee on Transportation

-In the House Committee hearing, proponent testimony was provided by Senator Faust-Goudeau: the vice chairperson of the Racial Profiling Advisory Board of Wichita; representatives of Kansas Association of Chiefs of Police, Kansas Legal Services, Kansas Peace Officers Association, Kansas Sheriffs Association, and the League of Kansas Municipalities; and a private citizen.
-Written-only proponent testimony was provided by Representative Finney; the president of the Kansas Black Leadership Council; the chair of the Racial Profiling Advisory Board of Wichita; a Sedgwick County Commissioner; representatives of the Justice Action Network, The Greater Kansas City Chamber of Commerce, the Wichita Regional Chamber of Commerce, and, jointly, Douglas County, the Human Services Coalition, and United Way of Douglas County; and two private citizens.
-Proponents described the challenges faced by those whose driver's licenses have been suspended for failure to comply with a traffic citation and subsequent driving while a driver's license is suspended for failure to fully comply, including accumulated debt and being unable to legally drive to work and elsewhere.
-They stated approximately 140,000 Kansans have debtbased driver's license suspensions.
+In the Senate Committee hearing, proponent testimony was provided by Senator Faust-Goudeau; the Vice Chairperson of the Racial Profiling Advisory Board of Wichita; representatives of Americans for Prosperity Kansas, Kansas Appleseed Center for Law and Justice, Kansas Association of Chiefs of Police, Kansas Legal Services, Kansas Peace Officers Association, Kansas Sheriffs Association, and League of Kansas Municipalities; and a private citizen.
+The proponents described the challenges faced by those whose driver's licenses have been suspended for failure to comply with a traffic citation and subsequent driving while a driver's license is suspended for failure to fully comply, including accumulated debt and being unable to legally drive to work and elsewhere.
+They stated approximately 140,000 Kansans have driver's license suspensions related to debt but not to traffic safety.
 They suggested various amendments to the bill.